Skip to content

 Cosine logo Cosine

-0.1x Lightweight Cosine-hosted model for cheaper runs.
+0.1x Lightweight Cosine-hosted model for the cheapest managed runs.

 Kimi K2.5